dustycrowbones/website-template-by-geminiAI/README.md

 prompt for "about us":

-        Write me a text for About Us section of a small business that  makes sustainable jewellery out of recycled silver and sea glass.
-Use Ada for name and Precious Waves for company name.
+        Write me a text for About Us section of a environmentally concious small business that  makes sustainable jewellery out of recycled silver and sea glass.
+Use Ada and Jen for name and Precious Waves for company name.
+        Ada and Jen are sisters, include that in context.
+Jewellery is handmade, include that in context.
+        Emphasis on quality of products.

 _______________________________________________________________________
 _______________________________________________________________________